 You’re not exactly staying in someone’s village home, but it’s the next best thing.
-Just started in February 2015, the Barauli Community Homestay Village provides a taste of authentic village-life in a Tharu village that is a stone’s throw from Chitwan National Park
+Just started in February 2015, the Barauli Community Homestay Village provides a taste of authentic village life in a Tharu village that is a stone’s throw from Chitwan National Park.

 Accommodation Details

 Accommodation is provided in twelve little cottages that have been built in the village.
 All rooms are simply furnished, but offer you everything you need for a comfortable stay.
 Each cottage has a modern attached bathroom and comfortable beds.
-The accommodation is basic, but rooms are attractive and clean.
+The accommodation is basic, but the rooms are attractive and clean.
 The village women live close by and ‘own’ the cottages, with their names on a board outside.

-They take care of their guests like they were staying in their own homes.
+They take care of their guests like they are staying in their own homes.
 Whilst you might not be exactly staying in the families’ homes, this is a very close and nice second choice.
 The houses of Tharu villagers are very small and not well-equipped for taking in guests, but in the community homestay cottages, guests have the opportunity to get a close-up glimpse into typical village life.

 Community Ownership and Hospitality

 Arriving at the village, I was welcomed by some of the villagers who presented me with flowers and refreshments.
 After settling into my beautiful little cottage, I was given the option to cycle or explore the village on foot.
-Bicycles can be rented or you can walk around the neighboring area and visit the village school.
+Bicycles can be rented, or you can walk around the neighbouring area and visit the village school.
 Many of the women don't know much English, but this was never a problem.
 Smiles and laughter from the best communication.
 Passing the fish ponds where villagers rear cap and the newly planted rice paddies.
 We finished up by the Narayani River, a perfect place to admire the setting sun over a cup of tea.

 Village Exploration and Activities